shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

-# Credit Risk Modeling for Loan Default
+# Credit Risk Modeling for Loan Defaults

 ## Project Overview
 * Goal: this project aims to measure the credit risk of a lending institution by calculating the expected loss of the outstanding loans